AMD RX 6500 XT PCIe 3.0 vs. 4.0 Tested

 To verify that the CPU itself wasn't a major contributing factor, we ran both the RX 6500 XT and GTX 1650 Super through our new gaming test suite on both PCs.
 We tested at 1080p medium, where the 4GB VRAM should be sufficient on both GPUs, and also at 1080p ultra, which will push gaming beyond 4GB.
 Here are the results.

 Now let's talk about the RX 6500 XT.
-Performance on average dropped around 8% at 1080p medium.
+On average, performance dropped around 8% at 1080p medium.
 We'll include the individual gaming results below, but we saw everything from a 26% drop (Borderlands 3) to an 8% increase (Horizon Zero Dawn).
 We were a bit time-constrained and the differences in testbed hardware can potentially skew results, but it certainly looks like the slower PCIe link speed had a noticeable impact.

 That impact was felt a lot more at 1080p ultra settings, which exceeded the 4GB VRAM.
 That's to be expected because going beyond your card's VRAM means pulling data over the PCIe bus, and a slower link there becomes much more painful.
 This time, the 9900K was on average 23% slower, with individual game results ranging from 4% slower (Horizon Zero Dawn) to as much as 35–40% slower (Borderlands 3 and Forza Horizon 5).